 Water is so fundamental to development.
 If we don’t get water right, then a community will stay in poverty despite our best efforts.
 But, when we get water right, it changes everything.
 Kids are healthy because they’re not sick from dirty water.
 There’s not growth stunting that occurs when kids have persistent diarrhea.
 They can go to school and get an education instead of hauling water.
 Women can be freed from the slavery of hauling water every day and pursue economic opportunities.
 Communities and lives are transformed.

 World Vision has become the largest nongovernmental provider of clean drinking water – reaching one new person with clean water every 10 seconds.
 We’re committed to reach everyone, everywhere we work with clean water by 2030 – some 50 million people.
-We have an excellent track record of results -having reached more than 11.5 million people in sub-Saharan Africa with clean water from 2016 to 2020.

 With your help, World Vision plans to reach 12.3 million people with clean water in sub-Saharan Africa between 2021-2025.

 Please help us solve the global water crisis.

 At World Vision, stewardship is an integral part of everything we do.
 In rare cases where donations exceed what is needed, or where local conditions prevent program implementation, World Vision will redirect funds to similar activities to help children and families in need.